-- Buffers and variables are stored on the stack, at a fixed size, contiguous in memory. - Unsafe functions can write more data than the buffer can store, leading to Buffer Overflow Vulnerabilities. - We can control the program flow by overflowing the buffer to overwrite the return pointer
+- Buffers and variables are stored on the stack, at a fixed size, contiguous in memory. - Unsafe functions can write more data than the buffer can store, leading to Buffer Overflow Vulnerabilities. - We can control the program flow by overflowing the buffer (local variable) to overwrite the return address.